Cakes/ Classic Desserts/ easy/ Fruit Desserts/ quick

 When I first started working with this recipe, I had 2 options in mind.
 The first would be making a moist cake with a strong lemon flavor and topping it with the traditional white glaze.
 The second would be making a drier cake, then soaking it with a lemony syrup to moisten it and give it more flavor.
 Eventually, I decided to combine both choices (hey, I like things done perfectly).
 The syrup adds a true lemon flavor to the cake since, even if you add lots of lemon to the batter, the heat from the oven will mute it.
 The syrup also moistens the cake wonderfully and will help it to keep longer.
 Then there’s the lemon glaze that adds another sticky texture with a delicate lemon flavor.

-How to make lemon cake
+How to make this lemon cake recipe

-There are 3 components to this cake:
+There are 3 components to this cake: a lemon cake batter, lemon soaking syrup, and a lemon glaze.

 1. Lemon cake batter